We are delighted to welcome you onto the MIBTP programme which starts on Monday 27th September 2021.

 - Then click on the “Collecting bank details for payments to students” screen.

-- Select the PG/UG Awards from the drop down list and continue to enter your bank sort code and account number.
+- Select the "PG Payments (payments for all PG students except PGCE)" Awards from the drop down list and continue to enter your bank sort code and account number.

 Once bank details are uploaded students cannot change them without contacting student finance first to delete what’s online before entering new information.
 Students should email firstname.lastname@example.org if they need to amend their bank account details.